agarcia-sal/pseudo-autoencoder/README.md

 There are 3 pipelines available to run: Autoencoder, Cosmetic, and Classifier

 Set the `evolving_encoding`, `evolving_decoding`, `evolving_cosmetic`, `evolving_classifier` flag to True depending on which pipeline you want to run.
-For the autoencoder pipeline, set the `evolving_encoding` to True and `evolving_decoding` flag to False to start off with.
+For the autoencoder pipeline, set the `evolving_encoding` flag to True and `evolving_decoding` flag to False to start off with.
 The flags will toggle as the autoencoder switches between these two stages.

 Depending on which pipeline you are running, set the correct `problems_dir_name` under which you will be operating.
 For the autoencoder, choose either `problems_dir_name = leet_code` or `problems_dir_name = human_eval`